MBrugnaroto/Hackerrank/Counting Sort 1/README.md

 The first line contains an integer , the number of items in arr[i].
 Each of the next n lines contains an integer arr[i] where 0<=i<n.

+**Explanation**

+Each of the resulting values result[i] represents the number of times i appeared in arr.